MW0808/Geohash_news/README.md

     - Sign up and authorize for an account

 3. **Begin Using the Program!**
-    - Posting *Posting are only allowed after 7 days of registration
+    - Posting are only allowed after 7 days of registration
     - Upvoting/downvoting
-    - Subscribe to daily digests in any area
+    - Subscribe to daily newsletters in any area

 ---